Courses

 Terms offered: Fall 2019, Fall 2018, Fall 2017

-The pathophysiology, pharmacotherapy, and clinical management of systemic and ocular diseases will be discussed through a combination of lecture and problem-based learning approaches.
-Disease processes will be emphasized and include cellular injury and repair, inflammation, infection, degeneration, and neoplasia.
-Neurologic, cardiovascular, endocrine, pulmonary, and congenital disease and their relative ocular manifestations will be presented.
+The pathophysiology, epidemiology, clinical diagnosis and management of systemic and ocular diseases will be discussed using lecture and problem-based learning approaches.
+Disease processes, clinical applications and pharmacotherapy will be emphasized throughout discussions on cellular injury, inflammation, infection, degeneration, neoplasia and toxicology.
+Also presented will be neurologic, cardiovascular, endocrine, pulmonary, rheumatologic, nutritional, genetic and congenital diseases and their relative ocular manifestations and considerations.
+Special deliberation will be given to public health concerns and disparities in health care, including race- and sex-based biases, decreased access to care, and increased incidence rates which may

 Systemic Disease and its Ocular Manifestations: Read More [+]